BC Cancer Foundation

 About BC Cancer Foundation:

-BC Cancer Foundation is a 3-star rated charity with an average results reporting grade.
-The charity is financially transparent and has reserve funds that can cover almost ten years of annual program costs.
+BC Cancer Foundation is a 2-star rated charity with a below-average results reporting grade.
+The charity is financially transparent and has reserve funds that can cover eleven years of its annual program costs.

 Founded in 1935, BC Cancer Foundation (BCCF) raises money for BC Cancer.
+The charity states that based on current estimations one in two people will be diagnosed with cancer in their lifetime.
+It also states that cancer continues to take more lives than any other disease.
 BC Cancer runs six regional cancer centres in Abbotsford, Kelowna, Prince George, Surrey, Vancouver, and Victoria.
-These centres provide the full spectrum of cancer care to people living in BC, including prevention, diagnosis, treatment, and palliative care.
-BC Cancer also conducts cancer research.
+These centres provide comprehensive cancer care to those in BC.
+BC Cancer also researches various types of cancer.

-BCCF dispersed $44.3m in grants to BC Cancer in F2023.
-When taking into account deferred grants to be paid in future years, BCCF granted $41.8m in F2023.
-The Foundation’s grants fund research, patient care, and major equipment purchases.
+BCCF granted $44.0m in grants to BC Cancer in F2024.
+When considering deferred grants to be paid in future years, BCCF gave $40.2m in F2024.
+These grants fund research, patient care and equipment purchases.

 My anchor